apjanke/octave-testify/doc-project/Developer-Notes.md

 ## Other packages

 The [Debian `dh-octave`](https://packages.debian.org/sid/dh-octave) package (for “debhelper-octave”) has its own method for running all tests in a source package at build time and in a CI environment.

+There's an [`octave-doctest` project](https://github.com/catch22/octave-doctest) for embedding tests/demos in Matlab-style helptext.

+Mike Miller is working on [`octave-test-suite` on GitLab](https://gitlab.com/mtmiller/octave-test-suite) which is focused on testing the interaction between the `octave` command and the external system.